silicon-gorge/mr-pedantic/README.md

 Shuppet also has a configuration per environment and ensures that it stays as defined.

 All the configuration is stored in GIT repositories in source.nokia.com in the _shuppet_ project.
+Each service has a _master_ branch applied to Poke environment, when you are ready just merge to _prod_ branch to apply the changes to Prod environment.

-Shuppet uses Campfire to communicate configuration changes.
+Shuppet uses Campfire to communicate configuration changes in [Shuppet Info](https://nokia-entertainment.campfirenow.com/room/580514) and [Shuppet Error](https://nokia-entertainment.campfirenow.com/room/580515) rooms.

 ## Resources